 Again, we must be very wary of the same error we have pointed out before.
-We must not confuse the Gospel or the faith of the Church with ecclesiastical documents produced and sanctioned by church bureaucrats and institutions- Protestant or Catholic!
+We must not confuse the Gospel or the faith of the Church with ecclesiastical documents produced and sanctioned by church bureaucrats and institutions- Protestant or Roman!
 Long before the Nicene Fathers formulated the doctrine of the Trinity, the Church has always proclaimed Christ as the Son of God, Lord and Saviour, and who is one with Father, etc, and this has been witnessed to the Church by the preaching of the Holy Scriptures.
-The Nicene Creed exists simply because Arianism exists, and the Nicene Creed was an answer to a theological error, but otherwise, strictly speaking, the Nicene Creed is not necessary nor required for a proper understanding of God, and if Arianism didn’t exist, neither would the Nicene Creed and we would be none the poorer with respect to the Gospel and the Christian faith.
+The Nicene Creed exists simply because Arianism exists, as a result of a contingent theological controversy, but otherwise, strictly speaking, the Nicene Creed is not necessary nor required for a proper understanding of God, and if the controversy didn’t exist, neither would the Nicene Creed and we would be none the poorer with respect to the Gospel and the Christian faith.
 Consider the implications of turning the Nicene Creed into a necessary datum of faith.
 What are we to make of the Christians who lived 300 years before the council of Nicaea?
 Were they all as ignorant and blind as the Athenians building altars to an unknown god?
 Did they not know whom they were worshipping, confessing and dying for?
 Was their knowledge and faith in God somehow deficient before the Nicene Fathers finally produced their creed?

 Therefore, we must not fall into the error which many Romans have charged Protestants with, teaching that we are justified by believing in justification by faith alone.
 We are not justified by believing in the article of justification by faith alone, but we are justified by believing in Christ.
 Therefore, the fact that the doctrine of justification by faith alone has been formulated and set into a confession or creed during the Reformation was no more an advancement of faith or a recovery of the Gospel than is the setting the doctrine of the Trinity into the Nicene creed an advancement of the doctrine of Christ or a recovery of the proper worship of Christ which was lost.

-But like the Nicene Creed was an answer to Arianism, the confessions and article of faith of the Reformation were formulated in response to very specific problems and abuses, e.g. indulgences, the merit system with its attendant invented meritorious spiritual works or mediation through a church institution or bureaucracy, etc. But it would be erroneous to turn them into necessary datums of faith constituting the Gospel without which it is impossible for anyone to be saved or able to worship God, like turning all pre-Nicene Christians into idolaters who didn’t know whom they were worshipping before the Nicene Creed.
+But like the Nicene Creed was formulated in the heat of a specific theological controversy, the confessions and article of faith of the Reformation were formulated in response to very specific problems and abuses, e.g. indulgences, the merit system with its attendant invented meritorious spiritual works or mediation through a church institution or bureaucracy, etc. But it would be erroneous to turn them into necessary datums of faith constituting the Gospel without which it is impossible for anyone to be saved or able to worship God, like turning all pre-Nicene Christians into idolaters who didn’t know whom they were worshipping before the Nicene Creed.
 Again, the words of the Scriptures are sufficient, whether of our understanding of the nature of Christ’s divinity or justification by faith, and whenever the Scriptures are read and Christ is preached, there faith is conceived and there people believe the message of Christ and are saved.
-A confession or article of faith, while a proper discursive hermeneutic to guide a preacher’s ministry, do not themselves constitute the Christian faith or the Gospel, they are not the object of faith, only Christ and the divine Word is.
+A confession or article of faith, while a discursive hermeneutic to guide a preacher’s ministry, do not themselves constitute the Christian faith or the Gospel, they are not the object of faith, only Christ and the divine Word is.